dipto4/falcon_dm/README.md

 1. In case of PN term usage, the energy is not going to be conserved exactly (using PN precession/radiation terms).
 This is a result of how the energy is computed rather than any issue with the code/integrator.
 We plan on using a different energy calculation criterion to fix this issue.
 2. Due to the approximated force calculation, energy/momentum is not going to be conserved exactly.
 This is again, not an issue with the code/integrator but rather how the energy/momentum is calculated.
 The code has been validated against other publicly available N-body codes and we find that there are no differences with other codes with regards to the dynamics of the central binary.

+If you do encounter an issue, please contact me at dipto@cmu.edu or open an issue on this github page.

 If you use this code, please cite Mukherjee et al. (2024)

 ```